mendix/m2ee-tools/doc/security.md

 ### Use a Mendix version containing the latest security patches.

- * Use either Mendix version 3.3.3 or 4.3.0 or any newer 3.x or 4.x release.
-These releases contain important security fixes.
-If you're running on older versions before 3.3.3, 4.3.0 or even on 2.5.x, upgrade as soon as possible.
+ * Always use a recent, supported Mendix version that contains all available security fixes.

-*Please Note: If your app runs in the Mendix Cloud and uses Mendix version 3.3.3, 4.3.0 or newer it will automatically comply with this checklist once it is deployed.*
+*Please Note: If your app runs in the Mendix Cloud it will automatically comply with the remaining part of this checklist once it is deployed.*

 ### Use an unprivileged dedicated user account for every application.